jaimiles23/Multiplication-Medley/README.md

 ### Natural language generation
 ![](https://user-images.githubusercontent.com/50056791/87263264-7ca8b080-c471-11ea-92de-00a7b3644027.png)

-This skill utilizes natural language generation (NLG) to interact with the user.
-The naive method transforms linearly connected sentence chunks (e.g., clauses, parts of speech, etc.) into speech responses.
+This skill utilizes a naive natural language generation (NLG) to interact with the user.
+The method transforms linearly connected sentence chunks (e.g., clauses, parts of speech, etc.) into speech responses.

 Consider the following arbitrary noun phrase:
 > "The red dog"